Hephaestus-Arm/HephaestusArm2/electronics.md

 ItsyM4Boot
 ```

-then you didnt *DOUBLE CLICK* the button on the ItsyBItsy.
+then *DOUBLE CLICK* the reset button on the ItsyBItsy.

 ## 2 Components